Beech blight aphid (Grylloprociphilus imbricator)

 Woolly beech aphid (Phyllaphis fagi)

 Pest description and damage Several species of aphids can become problems on beech.
 Both species are woolly aphids.
-Beech blight aphid forms masses of bluish-white woolly aphids on the undersides of stems, sometimes causing the death of twigs, small branches and even young trees.
-The woolly beech aphid is especially common on the undersides of purple leaf beeches.
+Beech blight aphids form masses of bluish-white woolly aphids on the undersides of stems, sometimes causing the death of twigs, small branches and even young trees.
+The woolly beech aphid is about 0.1 inch in length, but waxy filaments may make it look longer.
+It is especially common on the undersides of purple leaf beeches.
 The aphid is greenish with prominent long waxy strands.
-It is said to be under control of natural enemies, but if pesticide practices have upset the balance, aphid populations may soar.
+Often, these aphids remain under control from natural enemies, but if pesticide practices have upset the balance, aphid populations may soar.

 For biology, life history, monitoring and management